Open-Assistant/oasst-model-eval/README.md

 # Open-Assistant Model Evaluation

-This repository contains tools used during Open-Assistant development to measure the OA model and potential base models and is used to collect sampling reports.
+This repository contains tools used during Open-Assistant development to measure the quality/capabilities of OA models and potential candidate base models for fine-tuning.
+We also collect results like sampling reports here.

 ## Generating Sampling Reports